naaman10/gatsby-starter-netlify-cms/src/pages/dental-students/index.md

       description: >-
         We are very excited to organise a host of talks for dental students, delivered by respected paediatric dentists!
-This is a great way for sutdents to learn more about the specilaity, which can introduce them to the speciality earlier on in their course or aid their pre-exisitng understanding of the speciality.
+This is a great way for students to learn more about the specilaity; which can introduce them to the speciality earlier on in their course or aid their pre-exisitng understanding of the speciality.